-The majority of this bog is deemed to be of Local Importance (lower value) due to the dominance of bare peat managed for industrial peat production.
-Some pioneer and semi-natural habitats such as raised bog, scrub and poor fen are rated higher and are deemed to be of Local Importance (higher value).
+The majority of the site is rated as local importance (lower value) due to the dominance of bare peat (cutaway bog).
+The margins and recolonising vegetated areas of the former industrial peat production bog support semi-natural habitat such as small remnants of raised bog, pioneer cutaway vegetation and developing wetland vegetation deemed to be of local importance (higher value).